Agoric/documentation/main/guides/zoe/contract-state.md

 <<< @/../snippets/zoe/src/02-state.js#makeRoom

-Using `makeRoom` changes the results of the following call to `getRoomCount` which returns the number of rooms:
+Using `makeRoom` creates a new room, exposing these functions to be invoked on the newly added room, `getId`, `incr`, and `decr`.
+As you can see this pattern follows the `Object Capability model`, as whoever receives the room by invoking `makeRoom`, will now have access to these three methods.
+Following this, `rooms.set(id, room)` adds the newly created room, into the contract's map state variable.
+A call to `getRoomCount` function returns the number of rooms in this map.

 <<< @/../snippets/zoe/src/02-state.js#getRoomCount

-Putt it all together:
+Putting it all together:

 <<< @/../snippets/zoe/src/02-state.js#state-contract